cdtpinto/cdtpinto.github.io/pages/readabilitychecker.md

 ## Contact

-If you have questions or suggestions, feel free to contact <1120301@isep.ipp.pt>.
+If you have any question or suggestion, feel free to contact <1120301@isep.ipp.pt>.